cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 ```
 {{% /expand%}}

-So now we have an updated configuration bundle based on a bundle export from our Ops controller but the bundle hasn't actually been applied to the controller.
-In the next lab we will update the `cbci-casc-automation` job to actually update the bundle files on Operations Center, that will in turn trigger an available update on your controller, any time there is a commit to the `main` branch of your `ops-controller` repository.
+So now we have an updated configuration bundle based on a bundle exports from our Ops controller.
+However, the updated bundle hasn't actually been applied to the your controller.
+In the next lab we will update the `cbci-casc-automation` job to actually update the bundle files on Operations Center, that will in turn trigger an available update on your controller.
+After that, any time there is a commit to the `main` branch of your `ops-controller` repository, it will automatically be updated on your CloudBees CI controller.